pforret/jekyll.forret.com/_posts/2020/2020-01-16-when-the-api-returns-images.md

 * _<profilepic.idea>/linkedin/<username>_ => the Linkedin profile pic
 * _<profilepic.idea>/favicon/<domain name>_ => the favicon of that website.

 This would be rather easy to create and super handy to use.
-I don&#8217;t know why I haven&#8217;t found any service like this.
+I don't know why I haven't found any service like this.

 I know that Google used to have a IMGSRCAPI service for profile pics (_https://profiles.google.com/&#8230;/profile/<username>_) but this has been discontinued.